Skip to content

 Acupuncture

-Research Evidence: Systematic reviews demonstrate that acupuncture provides statistically significant pain relief for neck pain and cervical radiculopathy, with effects that can last several months.
+Research Evidence: Systematic reviews show that acupuncture provides statistically significant pain relief for neck pain and cervical radiculopathy, with effects that can last several months.

 • Typically performed 1-2 times per week for 4-6 weeks initially